This post is sponsored by Overstock.com. All work and opinions are my own.

 We’ve decided to avoid treating our yard with chemicals like fertilizers or weed killers.
 Instead, we’ll be living with the dandelions and trying natural fixes for the weeds that we can’t live with.
 We also want to begin composting table scraps and lawn clippings instead of throwing them in the trash.
 The compost can help us replenish the soil without using chemical fertilizers as well.

 Gas-powered lawn care tools–like lawnmowers–have incredibly high rates of emissions.
 Because our lawn is smaller, it’s possible for us to use electric-powered tools.
 We’re using the Earthwise Cordless Lawn Mower and Sun Joe Electric Stringless Trimmer/ Edger to keep our grass short and trimmed without putting more pollutants into the air.

 Indigenous plants are healthier for the environment.
 They’re acclimatized and provide food and habitat to other native species.
 We’re working on designing our flower beds to include plants that don’t need a lot of water, are helpful to bees, and are local.
 (And to do that, we have an expandable hose and garden tool set to help out.)

 (And don’t forget the savings…)

 Working on improving your yard doesn’t have to be crazy expensive.
-Until July 10, Overstock.com has their Extended Independence Day Sale running… which means you can grab some great deals on home decor, outdoor entertaining, and everything in between.
-(In fact, everything I’ve linked in this post is available and on sale at Overstock.com.)
+Overstock.com has everything you need for an outdoor summer refresh.
 And don’t forget, Overstock.com offers a free membership to their Club O Gold for military and veterans.
 Find out more about that here.
 That means you can save even more when you use your Club O Gold membership.